Bolton-on-Swale: Religion

-St Mary's Church, Bolton-on-Swale serves the village and a number of other small villages, hamlets and farmsteads in the surrounding countryside.
+St Mary's Church, Bolton-on-Swale, serves the village and a number of other small villages, hamlets and farmsteads in the surrounding countryside.
 The church is a Grade II* Listed Building built on the site of previous Norman and Saxon structures.
 The present building was erected during the early 14th century and was enlarged and restored by George Fowler Jones in 1859.
-Some sarcophagi were found during the restoration and may now be found on the interior wall by the door.
-In the vestry an unusual stone roof exists which seems to be a portion of the original Saxon structure.
+Some sarcophagi were found during the restoration and are now on the interior wall by the door.
+The vestry has an unusual stone roof, which seems to be a portion of the original Saxon structure.
 In the graveyard is the tomb of Henry Jenkins who, it is claimed, lived to be 169 years old.
 The dates on the tomb are 1500–1670.

 Notable buildings

 Nearby is Bolton Old Hall, a 15th-century peel tower, altered and extended in the 16th and 17th centuries.
 The building is Grade II* listed by English Heritage.